 And each part needs to be stretched out and working correctly to prevent any compensating or muscle imbalances from developing.

-The body tends to hold a lot of stress and tension in these areas which can lead to you adopting a hunched posture.
+The body tends to hold a lot of stress and tension in your neck and shoulders, which can lead to you adopting a hunched posture.

-Also having tight shoulders limits your movement which can cause you problems at work.
+Also having tight shoulders limits your movement which can cause you problems when trying to stay active.

-Tightness in these areas can cause so many problems for your back as it forces it to carry more of the load.
+Tightness in your hips and groin area can cause so many problems for your back as it forces it to carry more of the load.

-And tightness in the hips and groin also limits your range of motion.
+And it also limits your range of motion.

-Which causes you to overuse the spine as you move around as it is lacking the support it relies on from these areas.
+Which causes you to overuse the spine as you move around because it's lacking the support it usually relies on from these areas.

 So it's vital that you regularly stretch out your hips and groin.